Omidou/Natural-disasters-data-story/index.md

 </p>

-### Methods
-TODO Quick summary of what was done for maps + analysis of speakers (? maybe not necessary)

 [Later in the article](#### Researcher vs Politicians: How does the way they speak differ ?), we will perform a bag-of-words logistic regression to differentiate researcher quotes with politician quotes.
 Having found a good fit, in [the section after it](#### Topic Detection) we will display the result of a latent Dirichlet analysis (LDA), in the hopes of detecting what are the two main topics each group is talking about.